trangham283/lm_examples/README.md

 `./src/ngrams/ngram-eval.sh {disf,clean,dtok} {ms,ptb}`

-his computes LM model scores (perplexity) on the SWBD dataset.
+This computes LM model scores (perplexity) on the SWBD dataset.

-Exercise:
+*Exercise*:
    1. Compute perplexity on the valid.txt data.
    2. Find yourself a written text dataset and compute perplexity on that dataset.
 Compare ppl on these out-of-domain datasets.